David Dixon’s legal experience is evident in every facet of government contracts. His attention to detail has proven to be a major asset.

 View More

-David represents clients in pre-award and post-award bid protests at the U.S. Government Accountability Office (GAO) and the U.S. Court of Federal Claims, as well as in size and status protests at the U.S. Small Business Administration.
+David represents clients in pre-award and post-award bid protests at the U.S. Government Accountability Office (GAO) and the U.S. Court of Federal Claims (COFC), as well as in size and status protests at the U.S. Small Business Administration.
 He also assists clients in recovering uncompensated contract costs through litigating, arbitrating or negotiating claims against the government, and regularly representing clients when contracts have been terminated for default or convenience.
 David also advises clients during the procurement preparation and proposal process, including, among other things, conducting compliance audits and due diligence, conducting organizational conflict of interest (OCI) reviews and developing OCI mitigation plans.

 Representative Experience